 What is EMDR?

 Eye Movement Desensitization and Reprocessing is a powerful new method of doing psychotherapy.
 It is based on the idea that when a person is very upset, the brain cannot process information as it does ordinarily.
 One moment becomes “frozen in time,” and remembering a trauma may feel just as bad as going through it the first time.
 Such memories have a lasting negative effect on the way a person sees the world and relates to other people.
-To date, EMDR has helped an estimated half million people of all ages relieve many types of psychological distress:
+To date, EMDR has helped millions of people of all ages relieve many types of psychological distress:

 |Post-traumatic stress||Dissociative disorders|